 If you have more time, think of visiting Konstantinovo in the Ryazan Region.
 It is a picturesque village that is famous as the birthplace of prominent Russian poet Sergey Esenin.

-Ryazan always welcome city guests and offers them comfortable accommodations to suit every taste.
-One night in a hotel will cost you about 2500-3000 Rub.
-(30-35 USD).
-Hostels costs much cheaper: 1000-1200 Rub (15 USD) per night.
+Ryazan always welcomes city guests and offers them comfortable accommodations to suit every taste.
+One night in a hotel will cost you about 2500–3000 Roubles.
+Hostels cost much cheaper: 1000–1200 Roubles per night.

 • Hotels in the city centre

-— Kremlyovskiy Park: has an excellent location right next to the Kremlin.
+— Kremlevsky Park: has an excellent location right next to the Kremlin.
 Moreover: friendly staff, comfortable rooms and hearty breakfast at a low price.

-— Hotel Old Town & SPA: stylish hotel with impeccably clean rooms.
+— Hotel Stary Gorod & SPA: stylish hotel with impeccably clean rooms.
 The hotel is situated close to the main Ryazan sights and right next to pedestrian streets: Pochtovaya Street and Lybedsky Boulevard.
 The Kremlin is a 15-minutes walk from the hotel.
+The name of the hotel means ‘old town’.

 • Hostels for budget travellers

-— Hostel Mint Ryazan is a clean hostel with large rooms and friendly staff.
+— Hostel Calancha is a clean hostel with large rooms and friendly staff.
 The hostel is situated close to the main attractions of Ryazan, bus stops, and grocery stores.

 — Hostel Aison is about 15 minutes walk from the city centre.
 Clean and tidy rooms, fresh bed linen and towels, the kitchen has everything you may need.